cindyjialiu/rps-Csharp/README.md

 ![d2](https://user-images.githubusercontent.com/33848023/40394995-de6bb75c-5e1d-11e8-936f-62375911fff2.jpg)
 - MVP - Take one random computer player and one tactical computer, play 3 rounds of the game and show the game result.

+- Use enum to define moves, wonDrawLost and gameResult as my own types, then the compiler will check the code according to the types I defined.

 - Rules class, it has method Beats, takes two parameters, one move from each player and the output is the result of each round.

 - Players class, it has method LookUpMovesFromIndex and takes index as the parameter and returns the move of that index.